Which of the following descriptions best fits the class of molecu... | Study Prep in Pearson+

 1

 Step 1: Begin by understanding the term 'nucleotide.'
 Nucleotides are the building blocks of nucleic acids, such as DNA and RNA.
-They consist of three key components: a nitrogenous base, a five-carbon sugar (pentose), and one or more phosphate groups.
+They consist of three key components: a nitrogenous base, a five-carbon sugar, and one or more phosphate groups.

-Step 2: Analyze the options provided in the problem.
-The first option describes lipids, which are unrelated to nucleotides.
-Lipids are composed of glycerol and fatty acids, not nitrogenous bases or sugars.
+Step 2: Analyze the options provided in the question.
+Each option describes a different class of biomolecules: lipids, proteins, carbohydrates, and nucleotides.

-Step 3: The second option correctly describes nucleotides as molecules composed of a nitrogenous base, a five-carbon sugar, and one or more phosphate groups.
-This matches the definition of nucleotides.
+Step 3: Evaluate the first option, 'Lipids consisting of glycerol and three fatty acids.'
+Lipids are not nucleotides; they are hydrophobic molecules primarily involved in energy storage and membrane structure.

-Step 4: The third option refers to simple sugars, which are carbohydrates composed of carbon, hydrogen, and oxygen.
-These are monosaccharides, not nucleotides.
+Step 4: Evaluate the second option, 'Polymers of amino acids linked by peptide bonds.'
+This describes proteins, which are composed of amino acids, not nucleotides.

-Step 5: The fourth option describes polymers of amino acids linked by peptide bonds, which are proteins.
-Proteins are distinct from nucleotides and serve different biological functions.
+Step 5: Evaluate the third option, 'Simple sugars containing only carbon, hydrogen, and oxygen.'
+This describes carbohydrates, which are monosaccharides or polysaccharides, not nucleotides.
+The correct description of nucleotides is the fourth option: 'Molecules composed of a nitrogenous base, a five-carbon sugar, and one or more phosphate groups.'